Sugababes: 2009–2010: Buchanan's departure and Sweet 7

 Critics and fans reacted very negatively to the news, and The Guardian published an article titled "Why the Sugababes' show can't go on without Keisha".
 Digital Spy ran an article titled "Keisha Buchanan, We Salute You" in which they thanked her for her contribution to "incredible pop songs".
 According to Berrabah and Range, both women had wanted to quit the Sugababes themselves and alleged that Buchanan had become too difficult to work with, so their group's management decided that they would follow them rather than find two new members for Buchanan.
 Buchanan stated in 2020 that she did not know that she was ousted from the group until after her departure had been made public.

 The new member, Ewen, was flown to the United States to film the music video for single "About a Girl" mere days after Buchanan had left the group.
 "About a Girl" reached number 8 in the UK, during a truncated promotion schedule due to Berrabah flying to Austria for treatment for nervous exhaustion resulting from the line-up change.
+They released their cover of "Santa Baby" on 21 December 2009.
 In late 2009, "Wear My Kiss" was confirmed for release in February 2010 as the third single, with the album, originally set for a late November 2009 release, delayed until March 2010.
 "Wear My Kiss" debuted and peaked at number 7 in the UK, making Sweet 7 the Sugababes' first album since Taller in More Ways to contain at least three top ten hits.
 The album debuted and peaked at number 14 in the UK but was critically panned due to the loss of an identifiable sound, soul and originality stemming from Buchanan's departure.

 In March 2010, former group member Mutya Buena applied to the European Trademarks Authority for ownership of the group's name.
 The application was submitted amid the controversy of Buchanan's departure, in which Buena insisted that "the Sugababes have ended" without a founding member still in the group.
 It was confirmed that Buena had obtained rights to use the name on paper, cardboard and goods; namely stationery, paper gift wrap and paper gift wrapping ribbons.
 In the same month the group was dropped by Roc Nation, due to poor sales of Sweet 7.